 Kelvingrove Art Gallery and Museum

 Opened in 1901, the Kelvingrove Art Gallery and Museum is the most visited museum in the UK outside London.
-Built in impressive Spanish Baroque style with Locharbriggs red sandstone, it’s free to visit and contains a total of 22 galleries displaying extensive art collections and over 8,000 artefacts.
+Built in impressive Spanish Baroque style with Locharbriggs red sandstone, it’s free to visit and contains a total of 22 galleries displaying extensive art collections and over 8,000 artifacts.

 Both permanent displays and temporary exhibitions are divided in two main themes: Life (exploring natural history, prehistory and human history) and Expression (encompassing fine art and objects).
 Some of the most outstanding works include a Supermarine Spitfire mk21 hanging over the West court and paintings by Monet, Renoir, Rembrandt, Van Gogh, Gaugin and Salvador Dalí (Christ St John of the Cross).